 Background: Merkel cell carcinoma (MCC) is a rare primary cutaneous tumor.
-The standardized imaging guidelines for diagnosis of MCC have not been established.
-We report the multimodality imaging features of MCC including CT, MRI and ultrasound with grayscale and color Doppler mode as well as the elastography and even a histopathologic confirmation.
+The standardized imaging guidelines for the diagnosis of MCC have not been established.
+We report the multimodality imaging features of MCC, including CT, MRI, and ultrasound with grayscale and color Doppler mode as well as the elastography and even a histopathologic confirmation.

 Case Report: We report the case of a 76-year old male patient with MCC on the elbow that was treated by excision.
-On MRI, prominent T2 low signal voiding was noted with branching or chaotic pattern and marked, branching or chaotic vascularity was also seen on color doppler ultrasound.
-Those findings are corresponded to histology that increases vascularity in stromal tissues of the tumor and in between the tumor cells.
+On MRI, prominent T2 low signal voiding was noted with branching or chaotic pattern and marked, branching, or chaotic vascularity was also seen on color doppler ultrasound.
+Those findings corresponded to histology that showed increased vascularity in stromal tissues of the tumor and in between the tumor cells.

 Departement of Radiology, Korea University Anam Hospital, Seoul, Department of Radiology, Armed Forces Daejeon Hospital, Jaun-ro, Yuseung-gu, Daejeon 34059, Departement of Radiology, Korea University Anam Hospital, Seoul, Departement of Radiology, Korea University Anam Hospital, Seoul, Department of Pathology, Korea University Anam Hospital, Seoul